 Hankido is a rather new form of martial art especially when compared to other forms of martial arts.
-It’s creation first begun in the 1980’s when Myung Jae-nam used his knowledge in hapkido and traditional Korean dance to develop a new hypnotic form of martial art.
+It was created in the 1980’s when Myung Jae-nam used his knowledge in Hapkido and traditional Korean dance to develop a new hypnotic form of martial art.

 Hankido incorporates both of Jae-nam’s fields of interest in order to produce rhythmic circular movements that allow users of the craft to gain superiority over their opponents.

 Hankido wasn’t officially displayed to the world until the first International H.K.D Games in Seoul.

 Shortly following the crafts appearance there, the name hankido was trademarked by the IHF.